 - If your school has the capacity to send e-transcripts, transcripts must be sent to Dr. Gary Cruz at email@example.com

 - Resume: one-page limit.

 - 700-Word Essay.
-The 2015 essay question is: Describe your educational and cultural background, professional aspirations, and service to the Hispanic community.
-What attributes of a STEM leader do you posses and why?
+The 2016 essay question is: Describe how your cultural identity, professional aspirations, and leadership/service within the Hispanic community have shaped your qualities and attributes as a rising STEM leader?

 - One faculty letter of recommendation from an advisor, dean, principal, faculty or instructor – i.e. someone who can speak on behalf of your academics.
-NOTE: If the recommender prefers, faculty letters may be directly emailed to Dr. Gary Cruz at email@example.com,
+NOTE: If the recommender prefers, faculty letters may be directly emailed to firstname.lastname@example.org

 - One peer letter of recommendation from a friend, classmate, lab partner, teammate, member of a student/youth organization.
 The letter may not be from a mentor, coach, or supervisor, unless that individual is within your same age group.

 - Photo: The photo will not be used in the scholarship selection, but rather used for publications of scholarship recipients, in print and online.